“Climate risk is becoming one of the biggest actuarial challenges of modern insurance.”

 - Changing climates spread diseases like dengue and malaria

-Reports from the Intergovernmental Panel on Climate Change highlight that extreme weather events are becoming more frequent and deadly.
+Reports from the Intergovernmental Panel on Climate Change (IPCC) highlight that extreme weather events are becoming more frequent and deadly.

 Result: Higher mortality rates → More insurance claims